 8. Get lost (in a corn maze).

-Get ready for Jack-O-Lantern time at a real-deal pumpkin patch.
+Get ready for Jack-O-Lantern time at a pumpkin patch near Boston.

-Get outside to enjoy some fresh air and exercise on a one of Boston's best family hikes.
+Get outside to enjoy some fresh air and exercise on one of Boston's best family hikes.

 17. See the fall colors change on the Esplanade and Boston Common.